tiltcamp/worktop-quirrel/README.md

-This is package is currently a work-in-progress and should not be used.
+This package is currently a work-in-progress and should not be used.

 # Changes
 - [x] [Set `self.process.env = self` at runtime](https://github.com/tiltcamp/worktop-quirrel/blob/b7dbacaa8b7a5927a3455007690314da21b0f14c/src/index.ts#L12-L14)